Eugen Sandow: Career

-Ziegfeld found that the audience was more fascinated by Sandow's bulging muscles than by the amount of weight he was lifting, so Ziegfeld had Sandow move in poses which he dubbed "muscle display performances" ... and the legendary strongman added these displays in addition to performing his feats of strength with barbells.
+Ziegfeld found that the audience was more fascinated by Sandow's bulging muscles than by the amount of weight he was lifting, so Ziegfeld had Sandow move in poses which he dubbed "muscle display performances".
+These displays were added to his feats of strength with barbells.
 He added chain-around-the-chest breaking and other colorful displays to Sandow's routine, and Sandow quickly became Ziegfeld's first star.

-In 1894, Sandow was featured in a short film series by the Edison Studios.
-The film was of only part of his act and featured him flexing his muscles rather than performing any feats of physical strength.
+In 1894, he was featured in the series of three short actuality films, Sandow, by the Edison Studios.
+The film includes only part of his act and features him flexing his muscles rather than any feats of physical strength.

-While the content of the film reflected the audience's focus on his appearance, it made use of the unique capacities of the new medium.
+Though the content of the film reflects the audience's focus on his appearance, it uses the unique capacities of the new medium.
 Film theorists have attributed the appeal being the striking image of a detailed image moving in synchrony, much like the example of the Lumière brothers' Repas de bébé where audiences were reportedly more impressed by the movement of trees swaying in the background than the events taking place in the foreground.
-In 1894, Sandow also appeared in a short Kinetoscope film that is now part of the Library of Congress.
+In 1894, Sandow appeared in a short Kinetoscope film that became part of the Library of Congress.

-In April of that same year Sandow gave one of his "muscle display performances" at the 1894 California Mid-Winter International Exposition in Golden Gate Park at the "Vienna Prater" Theater.
+In April 1894, Sandow gave one of his "muscle display performances" at the California Midwinter International Exposition of 1894 in Golden Gate Park, San Francisco at the "Vienna Prater" Theater.